parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.WriteSiloVelocities True

-This key is used to specify printing of the x and y slope data using silo binary format.
+*string* **Solver.WriteSiloSlopes** False This key is used to specify printing of the x and y slope data using silo binary format.
 The printing of the data is controlled by values in the timing information section.
-Example Useage:

 .. container:: list